ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Results

-Table 1 reports the results for the Conspiratorial Classification task, which received 40 submissions in total.
-The team "Andy P." from the University Politehnica of Bucharest achieves highest accuracy of 0.85 with 5 submissions in total. .
-Specifically, their methodology consisted of an Italian language Sentence Transformer model trained it using contrastive method with SetFit.
-Due to imbalanced data, they integrated a data augmentation step in their classification pipeline.
-The data augmentation involved using a Language Model (LLM) to create paraphrases for training data.
-We included an overview of their methodology in figure \ref{fig:model2.png}.
-The second classified team also developed a model based on large language models.
-Specifically, they evaluate two models: extremIT5, an encoder-decoder model, and extremITLLaMA an instruction-tuned Decoder-only Large Language Model, specifically designed for handling Italian instructions.
-While large language model based approaches were the best performing, also the results from teams that applied variations of transformed-based models fine-tuned for the conspiratorial classification task achieved accuracy over 0.80\%.
+Table 1 reports the results of the Conspiratorial Content Classification subtask, which received 40 submissions.
+The "Andy P." team from the University Politehnica of Bucharest achieves the highest accuracy of 0.85 with five submissions.
+Their methodology consists of an Italian language Sentence Transformer model trained it using contrastive learning.
+Due to imbalanced data, the participants integrated a data augmentation step in their classification pipeline.
+Specifically, their methodology generates synthetic data via a Large Language Model (LLM).
+These synthetic data are then used for training the model.
+Figure \ref{fig:model2.png} provides an overview of their methodology.
+The second best-performing team submitted a LLM-based model as well.
+Specifically, the participants tested extremIT5 (an encoder-decoder model) and extremITLLaMA (an instruction-tuned Decoder-only Large Language Model) designed for handling Italian instructions.
+While LLM-based approaches performed best, other participants developed methods based on transformers and ensembles, which achieved an accuracy of over 0.80.